 Access: Take the bus for 40 mins from JR/Odakyu Line “Odawara Station” to “Kowaki-en” and walk for 1 min.

-These wonderful museums are located across the Hakone area.
-Add them to your itinerary when visiting the place!
+All of these wonderful museums are located within the Hakone region.
+Include them in your itinerary when you pay a visit!